atlas77-lang/Atlas77/docs/quick-start.md

 }
 ```

+> Do know that strings are not implemented yet, so this is just an example of how it will look like

 Save this code to a `.atlas` file, then run it directly with `atlas run <FILE_PATH>`

 ## 3. Comments